floone/sport/README.md

 #### Timezone

 MySQL internally stores datetime as UTC.
 When selecting, it will convert to whatever is configured.
 When inserting, it will assume it to be in whatever is configured and convert to UTC.
 Thus, we configure UTC and leave conversion to the application.
-The application is responsible for providing datetimes in UTC format and interpreting them selected values as such as well.
+The application is responsible for providing datetimes in UTC format and interpreting the selected values as such as well.

 Use case: An event starts at some datetime.
 Our users are interested in when the event starts in their timezone, not in our servers timezone.